NLP-KazNU/Lexicon-free_stemming_algorithm_according_to_the_CSE_morphological_model/README.md

 3. Selection of the ending e(w) of the length L[e(w)] for analyzed word w.

-4. Seach e(w) on matching with the ending from the list of endings.
+4. Search e(w) on matching with the ending from the list of endings.
 If it matches, then the stem of the word is determined: st(w) = w – e(w).
 Go to step 7.

 5. Otherwise, the calculated length of the ending of the analyzed word is decreased by one: L[e(w)] = L[e(w)] - 1.